tl-its-umich-edu/my-learning-analytics/README.md

 The relative LTI launch url is `/lti/auth/` (ex: `https://example.com/lti/auth/`). *NOTE* The trailing slash after /auth/ is required!
 You'll get an error about CSRF if you have the wrong URL! :)

+#### Canvas Notes
-*Canvas Note* When you configure the tool in Canvas the "Privacy" option must be changed from Anonymous to Public to pass along the user information required.
+* When you configure the tool in Canvas the "Privacy" option must be changed from Anonymous to Public to pass along the user information required.

-`Public: Various identifying information (name, email, Canvas ID, SIS ID of the course, SIS ID of the user, etc.) is sent to the vendor.`
+* You should use the [XML builder](https://www.edu-apps.org/build_xml.html) to generate an XML and past the XML that rather than manually adding it.
+This will allow options like "Course Navigation" extension.

-You also need to configure CSP value in the environment, specifically the FRAME_SRC.
+* You also need to configure CSP value in the environment, specifically the FRAME_SRC.
 (See next section) In addtiion you make sure you are using https and CSRF_COOKIE_SECURE is true with your domain (or instructure.com) in trusted origins.

 Environment variables: